-Even if you could do it all, you shouldn’t.
+Even if we could do it all, we shouldn’t.
 If you have teammates that share your responsibilities, or

-like-minded minions direct reports to pick up the slack, then delegate.
-Don’t fall victim to nobody-can-do-this-but-me-because-they-don’t-have-my-knowledge-or-sense-of-perfection syndrome.
-At best, you conquer a professional skill that makes most of us go…
+like-minded minions direct reports to pick up the slack, then delegate to those people!
+Don’t fall victim to the nobody-can-do-this-but-me-because-they-don’t-have-my-knowledge-or-sense-of-perfection trap.
+At best, you conquer a professional skill that makes most of us go like…

 …and at worst, everything falls apart.
-When you’re swamped, that’s a chance you sometimes have to take!
+But when you’re swamped, that’s a chance you have to take!

 9. Keep track of what you are getting done.

 I struggle with this one.
-When it feels like you’re literally racing against the clock, the last thing on your mind is spending time outlining your work day!
+When it feels like you’re literally racing against the clock, the last thing on your mind is finding time to recap your work day!
 But frankly, this is the only way to remember it all.
-Just 1 week is a long time in the work world, and if anyone asks how you’re spending your days, you ought to be able to give a good/data-backed answer.
+Doing too much too fast, you’re bound to forget things if someone asks how you’re spending your days.
+(And as a self-motivated professional, you ought to be able to provide a data-backed answer anyway!)

-Tip*: I currently do this using blocks on my calendar, but even a written list/word doc is better than nothing!
-And if you can keep it up, this habit will serve you well come annual review time.
+*Tip*: I do this using color-coded calendar blocks.
+But even a written list/word doc is better than nothing!
+(Keep this up and it’ll serve you well come annual review time.)

 10. Get perspective.

-It’s easy to hear a request, take it at face value and get to work.
-But sometimes, this can slows us down.!
-Try to glean the context behind a request before diving in, because that will unearth needs or requirements that might not have come up otherwise.
+It’s easy to hear a request, take it at face value and get to work!
+But sometimes, this actually slows us down.
+Try to glean the context behind a request before diving in, because that will unearth needs or requirements that will not come up otherwise.

 For technical roles, this is critical.
 I’ve saved (and lost) sooo many hours fulfilling data requests, because I realized after sitting with someone that their ask didn’t get to the heart of what they needed to know.